grantschulte/thermo-city/README.md

 ```

 ### Production
-The production deployment builds with production environment variables and deploys the built site to AWS S3.
+The production deployment builds with production environment variables and deploys to AWS S3.

 In `deploy:prod` replace `s3://your-domain` with your AWS S3 bucket name.
 Make sure that AWS CLI is configured with the appropriate user access key and secret key for that bucket.